simranmisra18/lumaa-spring-2025-swe/README.md

 6. Clicking on the Logout button should logout the user and take you back to the login page.
 7. Try opening the URL "http://localhost:3001/tasks" in an incognito window where the JWT token is not saved.
 There should be an error message shown in the alerts saying you need to login first.
 Try logging in using an incorrect JWT token.
 You should not be able to login.

+Note: No automated test suite is included due to the minimal nature of this challenge, but the code is structured so that you could easily add integration/unit tests as needed.

 ## Salary Expectations Per Month

-I'm flexible with the salary, with my approximate expectation be: $3000/month.
+I'm flexible with the salary, with my approximate expectation be: $2400/month.

 ## Video Demo